|Home||About||Current Walks||Tours||Bespoke Groups||Testimonials|

 Friday May 17th Gold & Brutalism

 The Assay Office followed by a Wander through the low and high

 Walkways of The Barbican.

-Meet 10.45 prompt Goldsmiths Hall, Foster Lane, London EC2V 6BN.
+Meet 10.50 prompt Goldsmiths Hall, Foster Lane, London EC2V 6BN.
 (St Paul’s Underground Central line nearest tube).
-There is a Costa coffee bar at the St Paul’s end of Foster Lane where coffee can be bought.
+Haz www.hazrestaurant.co.uk at St Paul's end of Foster Lane for coffee.
 Cloakrooms in Goldsmiths Hall for us to use and leave our coats and use the loos.
 Bags will be stored separately before we go into the Assay Office.

 Finish: Moorgate (Northern, Circle, Hammersmith & City, Metropolitan) 4.00pm. approx.

 Liverpool St. station very close (Central line) and buses to London Bridge.